IMPORTANT NOTICE – Please Read

 - In 1988, NCR entered into a Consent Order with the State of Delaware which required interim remedial measures to address TCE-contaminated groundwater in the Phase I Area of the site.
 These measures included installation and operation of a groundwater recovery well and onsite treatment of the recovered groundwater with an air stripper.

-- In 1991, EPA issued a Record of Decision (ROD) selecting a remedy which included additional groundwater recovery wells in the Phase I Area, emission controls for the air stripper, if necessary, investigation of groundwater in the Phase II Area and groundwater recovery wells in the Phase II Area, if necessary.
+- In 1991, EPA issued a Record of Decision (ROD) selecting a remedy which included additional groundwater recovery wells in the Phase I Area, emission controls for the air stripper, if necessary, a groundwater investigation in the Phase II Area, and groundwater recovery wells in the Phase II Area, if necessary.
 In March 1992, EPA issued a Unilateral Administrative Order requiring NCR and Allfirst Financial Center to design, construct, operate, and maintain the remedy selected in the 1991 ROD.

 - • Construction of the remedy selected in the 1991 ROD for the Phase I Area was completed, in November 1995, and included an additional recovery well, and a sub-surface infiltration gallery for treated groundwater.

 - The ROD was subsequently modified with two Explanations of Significant Differences (ESDs).
 The first ESD selected air sparging/soil vapor extraction (AS/SVE) as the remedy for groundwater in the Phase II Area of the site.
 Construction for the Phase II Area remedy was completed in September 1996.
 The AS/SVE system in the Phase II Area operated until 2001 and substantially reduced contaminant levels in groundwater.

 - The second ESD selected AS/SVE to enhance restoration of contaminated groundwater in the Phase I Area.
 An AS/SVE system subsequently operated in the Phase I Area from 1999 to 2007, further reducing contaminant levels in groundwater in the subject area.

-- From 2003 through 2008, in situ reductive dechlorination treatment was also used to further reduce concentrations of groundwater contaminants at the site.
+- Since 2003, the responsible parties have voluntarily enhanced the groundwater remedy by piloting in-situ reductive dechlorination and abiotic treatment studies to further reduce concentrations of groundwater contaminants at the site.

 - Groundwater recovery and onsite treatment of recovered groundwater continues in the Phase I Area of the site at this time.